Blocking customers in Splynx

 (customer's session does not break)

-To use CoA select COA Block attribute for the Customer Block field.
+To use CoA select COA Block attribute for the Customer Block field (in NAS Type Configuration).

 When a customer becomes blocked, splynx sends a CoA packet to the router with attributes specified in the CoA Block attributes field.

 By default, the field CoA Block attributes contains the attribute Mikrotik-Address-List = Reject_1.
 Having received such an attribute, the router adds the customer's IP to the Reject_1 list.
 The session is not interrupted, which allows, if necessary, open access to local resources without changing the customer's IP address.